 According to the Dietary Guidelines for Americans, moderate alcohol consumption is up to one drink per day for women and up to two drinks per day for men.
 However, even this is too high when we look at the research, and many people are drinking more than that.

-A serving size is a 12-ounce beer, 5-ounce glass of wine, or a 1.5-ounce shot of liquor.
+A serving size6 is a 12-ounce beer, 5-ounce glass of wine, or a 1.5-ounce shot of liquor.
 Some people generously fill their wineglass (16 to 18 ounces) and consider it one glass.
-Some research shows that light to moderate alcohol consumption can have anti-inflammatory benefits.
+Some research shows that light to moderate alcohol consumption can have anti-inflammatory benefits7.

-However, large amounts of alcohol can create intestinal inflammation through multiple pathways.
+However, large amounts of alcohol can create intestinal inflammation8 through multiple pathways.
 A vicious cycle ensues as the inflammatory response exacerbates alcohol-induced organ damage, affecting your gut but also other organs, like the liver.

 How your body responds to alcohol depends on several factors.
 Enjoying a glass of organic red wine will have a completely different impact than drinking a margarita or other sugary alcohol concoctions (a surefire way to rev up inflammation, by the way, based on everything I noted in the above section about sugar).